 Introduction of short-call provision to enable pupils to appear on behalf of the master or the master’s firm before the Courts to conduct an action, suit or matter in Chambers or before Registrar of the Subordinate Courts.

-Introduction of a provision to require the Sabah Law Organization to maintain a register of firms under which advocates practise and to provide that a firm name must be his own name or initials of his own name or names or initials of advocates who are or were his partners or names or initials of his predecessors whose goodwill he has or his partners have acquired or any combination of the names or initials specified above.
+Introduction of a provision to require the Sabah Law Society to maintain a register of firms under which advocates practise and to provide that a firm name must be his own name or initials of his own name or names or initials of advocates who are or were his partners or names or initials of his predecessors whose goodwill he has or his partners have acquired or any combination of the names or initials specified above.

 To provide for the right of Sabah advocates to appear before Court of Appeal and Federal Court hearing cases outside Sabah on matters arising from Sabah (section 8(1);